 Best Time to Go

 Bolivia is a year-round destination depending on what region you wish to visit.
-Typically, the best time to travel to Bolivia is the dry season from May to October (winter), although temperatures will drop considerably at night.
-This time of year also allows for fewer travel interruptions due to weather.
-From November to April (summer), temperatures are warmer, but it is also the wet season, which is ideal for visiting the Uyuni Salt Flats and witnessing their incredible mirror effect.
+Typically, the best time to travel to Bolivia is the dry season from May to October (winter), though temperatures will drop considerably at night.
+This time of year means fewer travel interruptions due to weather.
+From November to April (summer), temperatures are warmer, but it is also the wet season, which is ideal for witnessing the incredible mirror effect on the Uyuni Salt Flats.

-Bolivia has two distinct seasons, summer and winter, and different climates that vary depending on region and altitude.
-Summer (November to March) is considered the wet season and winter (May to October) is the dry season in most areas.
-The Andes and Altiplano region is typically cold and dry, with temperatures in summer rising to 22°C/72°F and dropping to 15°C/59°F in winter, with nights just above 0°C/32°F. The Yungas and Chapares regions have a humid tropical climate with distinct wet and dry seasons.
-Summers are hot and humid with temperatures rising to 31°C/88°F with heavy rains causing flooding in some parts.
+Bolivia has two distinct seasons, summer and winter, and climates that vary with region and altitude.
+Summer (November to April) is considered the wet season and winter (May to October) is the dry season in most areas.
+The Andes and Altiplano region are typically cold and dry, with temperatures in summer rising to 22°C/72°F and dropping to 15°C/59°F in winter, with nights just above 0°C/32°F. The Yungas and Chapares regions have a humid, tropical climate with distinct wet and dry seasons.
+Summers are hot and humid with temperatures rising to 31°C/88°F with heavy rains causing flooding in some areas.
 Winters are slightly cooler and dry with clear skies on most days.
-The Valley region is a temperate climate and considered the most comfortable year round with temperatures ranging from 17°C–27°C/63°F—81°F with cooler nights.
+The Valley region is a temperate climate and is considered the most comfortable year round with temperatures ranging from 17°C–27°C/63°F—81°F with cooler nights.
 The Chaco Scrub and Plains are desert climates and do not see extreme temperature changes between seasons.
 Winters are typically hot, dusty and dry with temperatures rising up to 37°C/99°F and summers are hot and muddy due to the increased rain.

-Bolivia has a variety of attractions to appeal to all kinds of travellers.
-Culture lovers and history buffs can learn about the history of the Incas and explore colonial cities.
-Nature lovers and photographers can enjoy breathtaking sights such as the reflecting waters of the Uyuni Salt Flats.
-The country also has a lot of hiking opportunities for active travellers, although travellers do need to keep the altitude in mind when booking trips.
+Culture lovers and history buffs can learn about Bolivia's history, exploring the Incas and its colonial cities.
+Nature lovers and photographers can enjoy unmatched sights such as the reflecting waters of the Uyuni Salt Flats.
+The country also has a lot of hiking opportunities for active travellers, though keep the altitude in mind when booking trips.

 Getting There From North America